-The azimuth circle is available from the Drawing menu > Drawing tools and by clicking on the be sure to draw the printing cutouts, in General preferences > Document; it will make it easier to assemble precisely all pages.
+The azimuth circle is available from the Drawing menu > Drawing tools and by clicking on the icon.

 This option allows one to draw a big circle graduated in degrees and hours.
 This circle can be used to measure an azimuth or an hour angle, or as an equatorial or a declination circle.